 Please read this document carefully and keep it available for future reference.
-Return the signed Agreement Form by August 24, which states that you intend to abide by the policies of St. Andrew Catholic School during the 2022-2023 school year.
+Return the signed Agreement Form in the first Tuesday folder, which states that you intend to abide by the policies of St. Andrew Catholic School during the 2023-2024 school year.
 We look forward to working with each and every one of you to promote academic excellence and spiritual development for our students.
 Together let us pray that God will open our eyes and hearts to the needs of all His children.